What to Do If You Forgot Your Apple ID Password

 Final thoughts

 Whether you have enabled two-factor authentication or two-step verification, you can troubleshoot the forgot Apple ID password problem with the above methods.
-In rare cases, if you have turned on neither of these two security measures, you can still use security questions and the recovery key to reset your Apple ID password.
+In rare cases, if you have turned on both of these two security measures, you can still use security questions and the recovery key to reset your Apple ID password.

-If you don't have enough information to reset your password, you can submit an account recovery request with iforgot.apple.com as a last resort.
+If you don't have enough information to reset your password, you can submit an account recovery request at iforgot.apple.com as a last resort.
 Apple will send you a text or automated phone call with instructions to regain access to your account.

 By the way, Security Keys for Apple ID are suggested if you want to protect data in Apple ID with higher security.